jwhuettl/memory-database/README.md

 ##### Saving (saveToFile)
 To save the database in its current state, the user can call the saveToFile function.
 This function steps through the database and writes the data of each record to a buffer and then to a file called "db.txt".
 Each field is separated by commas and each record has its own line in the file.
 The header of the file is the number of records in the database and the size of the database.

+### Functions in Testing

+##### Multiple files / Saving to Named File
+To allow for the use of multiple databases and allow for some level of portability (POSIX systems only), it is necessary to allow the user to name the file and thus the database.
+When saving the database, users will be prompted to enter a name and then a filename will be created and database will be saved to that file.

+>   The filename will be formatted as such:
+>       db_"filename".txt

+This allows program to find which database is present easier and reduces clutter within the save file.
+In many ways, this simplifies the program and allows users to directly see which databases are present and share databases if they desire.

 ### Necessary Files
 - db.h (header file)